 How is a Diagnosis Reached?

 Prior to administering any treatment it is necessary for the clinician to formulate a diagnosis of the patient’s symptoms from a TCM point of view.
 This initial consultation and treatment typically takes about an hour and a half.
-During this time the diagnostic methods described below are used.
+During this time the diagnostic methods described below are used, followed by a treatment.

 The patient is asked about their medical history and the history, nature and location of their symptoms, as well as questions about their general health.